it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/User_Session_Management_Requirements.md

 ### Regenerate Session Tokens

-[Clarify]

-Session tokens should be regenerated when the user authenticates to the application and when the user privilege level changes.
+Session tokens should be regenerated when the user authenticates to the application.
 Additionally, should the encryption status change, the session token should always be regenerated.

 Applies to: All

-Method: Copy
+Method: Derived

 > Reference: CIS Security Best Practices for Non-Voting Election Technology A1.5.10